Our Services

 Helpful Resources

-Experiencing a stimulant crash can leave you drained and foggy when you stop using caffeine or pre workout, but by tapering off stimulants and supporting balanced nutrition, hydration, sleep, and stress management you can safely reset your adrenals.
+A stimulant crash happens when you stop using caffeine or pre-workout, leaving you drained, foggy, and fatigued.
+To recover, taper off stimulants gradually and support your body with balanced nutrition, hydration, quality sleep, and stress management to safely reset your adrenals.

 A stimulant crash is the period of low energy and mood that follows the waning effects of caffeine or other stimulants.
 Common triggers include: